zslhg903/NINA/NINA/Documentation/NINA.md

 ## Tab: PHD2

 With the PHD2 tab you can connect NINA to PHD2 to send dither commands and receive current guiding information in the User Interface.

+> For further information about PHD2 and dithering refer to [Usage: Dithering with PHD2](#dithering-with-phd2)

 It consists out of following elements:

 ![Tab: PHD2](images/tab-phd2.png)